Trainright Guide to Heart Rate Training for Cycling

 Many athletes are familiar with using a heart rate monitor during exercise.
 You can either use a heart rate strap paired to a cycling computer or watch, or you can use a wrist-mounted monitor like an Apple Watch, Fitbit, or Garmin.
 Be aware, however, that the wrist-mounted options may not be as accurate as chest-worn monitors.
 That said, heart rate has multiple uses for athletes:

 The interval between heartbeats is not constant, and variability in this rhythm can be indicative of the sensitivity level of your parasympathetic nervous system.
 Heart rate variability is described in depth in this article.
 Briefly, higher HRV indicates greater responsiveness to acute stimuli, which means you’re likely more rested.
 Lower HRV may suggest heightened fatigue.
-(Resource: Heart rate variability)
+(Resources: here and here) - Resting heart rate

 Resting heart rate is typically measured immediately after waking but before you get out of bed.
 From day to day, resting heart rate should stay relatively constant.
 Over time, an endurance athlete’s resting heart rate may decrease, but a low resting heart rate shouldn’t necessarily be a training goal.
 Elevated resting heart rate may be an indication of fatigue and is often observed in athletes struggling with overtraining.
 However, it can also result from dehydration or altitude exposure.